Bankovac: Name

 Before the Second World War, this village was named Beli Breg.
-After the war, the villagers of the Assembly decided to change the name of the settlement Bankovac (the highest number of families Banković).
-On the right bank of the South Morava river is the old settlement of Beli Breg and encountered the problem with the mail-all letters, documents, summonses etc. which arrived in the old village; this was the main reason for changing the name of this town.
+After the war, the villagers of the Assembly decided to change the name of the settlement Bankovac, after the family name Banković, which had the strongest presence over all other family names in the town.
+On the right bank of the South Morava river is the old settlement of Beli Breg, which encountered a problem with postal delivery.
+All mail-pieces arrived at the site of the old village.
+This was the main reason for changing the name of the town.

 Demographics

 In the village Bankovac live 149 adult inhabitants, and the average age is 42.7 years (42.6 for men and 42.7 for women).
 The village has 54 households, and the average number of people per household is 3.30.

 This village is largely populated by Serbs (according to the census in) and in the last three censuses, there was a decline in population.